metal3-io/ip-address-manager/README.md

 This repository contains a controller to manage static IP address allocations in [Cluster API Provider Metal3](https://github.com/metal3-io/cluster-api-provider-metal3/).

-For more information about this controller and related repositories, see [metal3.io](http://metal3.io/).
+For more information about this, controller and related repositories, see [metal3.io](http://metal3.io/).

 ## Compatibility with Cluster API